Breaking Myths – How Exercise can Benefit You during Pregnancy

 Giving up a Piece of Yourself

 For many women that are becoming a mom, having kids means they are giving up a little piece of themselves.
 This may sound a bit strange, but I think in most cases it is probably true.
 Of course, your partner can be of great support here, even though you will be the one that has to carry and deliver the baby.
 What if you are an active woman that enjoys staying fit?
 How are you going to deal with this new adventure mentally and physically?

 So, here’s the bottom line of what I am trying to say: maybe it becomes a little more difficult to organize your life, but there are lots of ways to stay happy and healthy.
 In the rest of this post, I am going to explain a couple of points that are frequently causing confusion with regards to exercise and pregnancy.
-Cause when you’re pregnant, I think I can say that the health of your little one becomes more important than your own.
+However, keep in mind that your own health and happiness are equally important as that of your little one.

 Physical and Mental Changes during Pregnancy

 Your body will change during pregnancy, your hormone levels will rise and do all kinds of funky things to both your physical and mental health.
 You might feel happy one moment and completely out of your element the minute later.
 And maybe you’ll feel fit, energetic, full of motivation to start preparing the baby room.

 However, probably you also have times when you don’t have that energy, and you just need to take a minute to relax and breath.
 And that’s totally fine!
 You’re growing a little human being inside of you; is that not a magical thing?
 Your life as you knew it is making room for some uncertainty and unfortunately, some sleepless nights, most likely.
 Let me tell you this: it’s so normal!

 Thinking back of my own pregnancy, this are some changes you may experience:

 - Higher heart rate and blood volume: your heart will be working 30 to 50 times harder